DidierFlamm/aigames/README.md

 # AIGames

-My package to build board games in Python and add AI bots with Minimax or other algorithms.
+My framework to develop solo or multiplayer games in Python, and design solvers or AI bots using algorithms like Backtracking, Pathfinding, Minimax, MCTS, or Neural Networks.

 ## Features